Jackie James, President, US

 Mark is also the father of five children.
 The youngest, Robert, has Alpha-Mannosidosis, and has received two bone marrow transplants.
 The most recent was in April of 2002 and is, to date, successfully engrafted.
 Mark’s experience with non-profit organizations comes mostly from his wife, Kathleen King.
 She is currently Executive Director of the Healthier Kids Foundation of Santa Clara.
 The mission of Healthier Kids Foundation is to ensure access to and advocacy for health care services for all children through family-centered and innovative approaches, and she is a board member of a number of California based non-profits.

-Jenny Noble, Vice President, Research and Administration, New Zealand
+Jenny Noble, Vice President of Administration, New Zealand

 Since the diagnosis of her two children Jenny has spent many years searching and advocating for innovative ways to manage the complications of Mucolipidosis.
 Through this advocacy Jenny has built up strong international networks with professionals, families, industry and other support groups to improve outcomes for families with Lysosomal Diseases.